alongubkin/AutoInjector.js/README.md

 AutoInjector.js
 ===

-Fully-tested Automatic DI for Angular.js
+Automatic DI for frameworks like Angular.js.
+Fully tested!

-<sub>More frameworks coming soon!</sub>

 ### What?